pengowen123/cge/README.md

 ## Contributing

 Contributions are welcome!
-You can contribute by reporting any bugs or issues you have with the library, adding documentation, or changing or adding code.
+You can contribute by reporting any bugs or issues you have with the library, adding documentation, fixing bugs, or adding features.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as below, without any additional terms or conditions.